-As a community that affirms the traditions and values of the Catholic faith and the Mission of the Sisters of St. Joseph of Carondelet, Carondelet High School expects academic integrity and ethical conduct in all areas of school life.
-Students, parents, teachers, staff, and administrators work together to maintain and enforce an atmosphere of honesty and respect for individual work and ideas in all areas of campus life.
+As a community rooted in the Catholic faith and the Mission of the Sisters of St. Joseph of Carondelet, Carondelet High School upholds academic integrity and ethical conduct in all areas of school life.
+Students, parents, teachers, staff, and administrators share the responsibility of maintaining an atmosphere of honesty and respect for individual work and ideas.